ReddiSri/InsertUpdateDelete/README.md

 You can run this script in any SQL-compatible tool such as:
 - Microsoft SQL Server
 - Azure Data Studio
-- MySQL Workbench (with slight syntax modifications)
+- MySQL Workbench
-- PostgreSQL (adjust auto-increment logic)
+- PostgreSQL